 Tennis Tactics and Strategies Make A Difference

-Strategy & Tactics at Amateur Level
+Tennis Strategy & Tennis Tactics at Amateur Level

-At any level, individuals playing tennis can benefit from implementing the right strategy and tactics when playing a match.
+At any level, individuals playing tennis can benefit from implementing the right tennis strategy for singles and tactics when playing a match.
 It is not always the strongest player who wins a tennis match, but the one that is performing better that day and is implementing the right strategies to neutralize the opponent's weapons.

-Especially at the amateur level, a simple strategy implementation can turn the match result.
+Especially at the amateur level, a simple tennis strategy implementation can turn the match result.
 For example, think about how many times you played a match, focusing on hitting the ball hard instead of hitting the right ball and the correct target.

 The bias that the harder you hit, the better is a myth.
 Some players progressively hit every ball harder than the previous one, thinking that strength will earn them the point, but this is not always the case.
 Hitting every ball harder and harder close to your maximum power increases the chances of making an unforced error because of the risk you are taking playing low percentage tennis, and, secondly, reduces your capability to maintain high energy levels throughout the match.

-Smart players play high percentage tennis and play to take control of the point first.
+Smart players play high-percentage tennis and play to take control of the point first.

 Statistically, the forehand is the player's favorite and strongest shot, making the backhand the weakest shot even though there are always exceptions to the rule.